Camí de Cavalls – Everything You Should Know

 The hardest thing to tour the Camí de Cavalls is to find accommodation near it, especially on the North Coast.

-You can check our article where we recommend affordable accommodation near Camí de Cavalls.
+article where we recommend affordable accommodations near the Camí de Cavalls.

 Where can I buy food and water along the CdC?